celery/celery/docs/faq.rst

     - tests: 14,209 lines.
     - backends, contrib, compat utilities: 9,032 lines.

-Lines of code is not a useful metric, so even if Celery did consist of 50k lines of code you would not be able to draw any conclusions from such a number.
+Lines of code isn't a useful metric, so even if Celery did consist of 50k lines of code you wouldn't be able to draw any conclusions from such a number.

 Does Celery have many dependencies?